jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 131. Palindrome Partitioning
 DFS / backtracking, with optional 2d array for storing substr-being-parlidrome predicate.

+#### 133. Clone Graph
+DFS.
+Note how to handle when the node is already visited -- we still need to add the cloned node to the neighbours.

 #### 134. Gas Station
 Contract neighbour net-costs (gas-cost) when both negative or first positive and sum positive, and move the last to first, and do again, until the length is 1 or 2, using the sign of the last element to determine if feasible to travel around.